 Welcome to the incredibly usefully and incessantly expanding world of Google!
-Here, you will learn about some of the relevant Google Apps that may help you throughout not only your education career, but also your future life.
+Here, you will learn about some of the relevant Google Workspace apps that may help you throughout not only your education career, but also your future life.

-You can access Google Apps through your @pepperdine.edu account.
+You can access Google Workspace through your @pepperdine.edu account.
 For more information on accessing your personal account, please visit the Community page by clicking here.
-Google Apps includes the following components: Gmail, Sheets, Calendar, Sites, Google Drive (formerly Google Docs), Hangouts, Groups, Contacts, and many more.
-To learn more about these components and how they will be useful to you at Pepperdine Caruso School of Law, please watch the video at the bottom of the page.
+Google Apps includes the following components: Gmail, Sheets, Calendar, Sites, Google Drive, Google Docs, and many more.

 Google Drive

 Google Drive is a very useful tool that can be accessed anytime, from anywhere, via the internet or the Google Drive App.
-Some of the feature of Google Drive allow you to:
+Some of the features of Google Drive allow you to:

 GOOGLE DRIVE NOTE: The Google Drive service allows up to 50gb of storage (combined storage encompasses all Google Suite modules including your Pepperdine email account).